decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Hash to Scalar

-This operation describes how to hash an arbitrary octet string to `n` scalar values in the multiplicative group of integers mod r (i.e., values in the range from  1 to r - 1).
+This operation describes how to hash an arbitrary octet string to a scalar values in the multiplicative group of integers mod r (i.e., values in the range from  1 to r - 1).
 This procedure acts as a helper function, used internally in various places within the operations described in the spec.

 The operation takes as input an octet string representing the octet string to hash (`msg`) and a domain separation tag (`dst`).
 The length of the dst MUST be less than 255 octets.
 See section 5.3.3 of [@!I-D.irtf-cfrg-hash-to-curve] for guidance on using larger dst values.